 |---|---|

-| Friendly locals | Traffic can be messy |
+| Locals who are friendly | It can be messy to travel |

-| Beautiful nature | Public transport limited |
+| Amazing nature | Limited public transport |

-- Ate full meals for $2.50 at local warungs.
+- Full meals were available at a cost of $2.50 at local warungs.

 FAQs (People Also Ask)